 It isn’t just weight loss that can bring clientele your way from exercise referral schemes either.

 Some of the most common ailments that require exercise referrals are:

 - Postural correction

 As you can see from this list, there is a host of ailments that are very common that can lead a GP to refer a patient of theirs to your services.

-This is a qualification that is underused and discussing your abilities with local GP surgeries is an excellent way to have clients being fed to you.
+This is a qualification that is underused, and discussing your abilities with local GP surgeries is an excellent way to have a steady stream of clientele fed to you.

-15. Tell local businesses about what you can offer as a trainer
+15. Tell local businesses about what you can offer to a client as a trainer

-Different to the point above about contacting local health businesses, this tip is encouraging you to discuss with local companies about your services.
+Different from the point above about contacting local health businesses, this tip is encouraging you to discuss with local companies about your services.

 Look at the local businesses in your area and find their phone numbers or email addresses.
 Contact them to let them know that you run group fitness classes and individual 1-2-1 sessions that could benefit their staff.

 It could be worthwhile creating a package that you could send to them that explains why they should consider hiring you to train their staff detailing the benefits that a healthy lifestyle can have on the morale and energy levels of staff, along with the mental health benefits that exercise can offer.